Sports in the Las Vegas metropolitan area: Women's National Basketball Association

 In October 2017, multiple national media outlets reported that Spurs Sports & Entertainment, owner of the San Antonio Spurs of the National Basketball Association (NBA) and its Women's National Basketball Association (WNBA) sister team, the San Antonio Stars, had reached an agreement to sell the Stars to a Las Vegas-based group that would move the team to the area effective with the 2018 season.
 The NBA and WNBA officially approved the sale on October 17, 2017, and announced the Las Vegas Aces would play at the Mandalay Bay Events Center, now known as Michelob Ultra Arena, starting in the 2018 season.

 During the 2022 season, the Aces defeated the Phoenix Mercury in round 1 and the Seattle Storm in the semifinals before defeating the Connecticut Sun in the 2022 WNBA Finals in 4 games to win the franchise's first championship and the first professional sports championship for Las Vegas.
 The Aces also won the 2023 WNBA Championship, becoming the first team to win back-to-back championships since 2001-2002.
+The Aces won the WNBA Championship again in 2025.

+Professional Women's Hockey League

+On May 13, 2026, the Professional Women's Hockey League (PWHL) announced that Las Vegas would receive an expansion team.